Compact Complex Manifolds with Small Gauduchon Cone: Introduction

 \begin{The} On any compact complex manifold $X$ we have $b_1\leq 2h^{0,\,1}_{\bar\partial}$.

 Moreover, $X$ is an sGG manifold if and only if $b_1 = 2h^{0,\,1}_{\bar\partial}$.

 \end{The}

-This makes sGG manifolds reminiscent of compact K\"ahler surfaces\!\!: recall that a compact complex surface is K\"ahler iff $b_1$ is even (cf. Kodaira's classification of surfaces, [Miy74] and [Siu83], or [Buc99] and [Lam99] for a direct proof).
-In dimension $2$, the K\"ahler and the sGG conditions are clearly equivalent, but in dimension $\geq 3$ the sGG property is tremendously weaker than the K\"ahler one.
+This makes sGG manifolds reminiscent of compact K\"ahler surfaces\!\!: recall that a compact complex surface is K\"ahler if and only if $b_1$ is even (cf. Kodaira's classification of surfaces, [Miy74] and [Siu83], or [Buc99] and [Lam99] for a direct proof).
+In dimension $2$, the K\"ahler and sGG conditions are clearly equivalent, but in dimension $\geq 3$ the sGG property is tremendously weaker than the K\"ahler one.